 Upper Elementary Assistant Teacher: Morgan fisher

 Laura Blouin received her bachelor’s degree in Elementary Education and Theater from Keene State College and has four years teaching experience.
 She is certified in K-8 Elementary Content Areas and received her Upper Elementary Montessori Certification (for ages 9-12) at the Seacoast Center for Education in the summer of 2013.
 She greatly enjoys the Montessori method.
 Before coming to Mill Falls, she taught third, fourth and fifth grade at Broken Ground School in Concord, NH.
 Prior to teaching, Laura served as an Americorps member, helping high school students design and implement science based, service-learning projects to earn high school credits.
 In addition to this year of service, she worked as a science camp instructor at Prescott Farm.
 Laura joined Mill Falls as our first Upper Elementary Lead Teacher and has been a key player in the program’s development.
-This is Laura’s fourth year in the Olympic Room.
+This is Laura’s fifth year in the Olympic Room.
 Laura and her husband, also a teacher, live in Manchester, NH.

 UPPER ELEMENTARY LEAD TEACHER: lauren Kolbe